 In person Yana is a stylish, highly attractive woman with a wonderful sense of humor, an infectious laugh and warm smile.
 Her English has only the slightest trace of an accent and she could easily pass for the girl next door from Chicago.

-On May 20th she will be playing Robert Schumann’s concerto with the Music Institute of Chicago, which is one of Chicago’s principal high schools for serious classical musicians who will go on to study at places like Julliard school, Curtis Institute, etc. She has just been appointed an instructor of piano studies at the Music Institute of Chicago.
+On May 20, she will be playing Robert Schumann’s concerto with the orchestra of the Music Institute of Chicago’s Academy, which trains gifted pre-college musicians who will go on to study at places like Juilliard School, Curtis Institute, etc. She has just been appointed instructor of piano studies at the Music Institute of Chicago.

 The following are excerpts from an extended interview done in her lovely south loop apartment.